 Tanzania is story-book Africa.
 It’s the place where fascinating people and untamed wildlife live together in the world’s last great wildernesses.
 Wildebeest stampede across the plains, elephants leave giant footprints along their migration routes, red-cloaked Masai warriors graze their cattle on the semi-arid lands of the Great Rift Valley.
 And, it’s all very Lion King-ish when the setting sun bathes the uncluttered landscape in red and gold.

 To keep all of this natural beauty alive, almost a third of the country is protected.
-Providing much-needed sanctuary for the wildlife living across 16 national parks.
+Providing a much-needed sanctuary for the wildlife living across 16 national parks.
 Out of them all, the Ngorongoro Conservation Area is one of the most important.

 Sadly, this World Heritage Site is often relegated to a quick stop over at the iconic crater while on the way to the fabled Serengeti.
 But the Ngorongoro area deserves way more attention.
 Nicknamed the ‘Garden of Eden’, this near-perfect oasis is an assortment of mountains, waterfalls, and volcanoes.
 And, because it is a protected area, only the indigenous peoples of the Maasai tribe live within its borders.